freseco/pyerir/README.md

 - Works in Raspberry 4.
 Though tested in a Raspberry 3B, it works kind of jerky, not recommended.

 ## :1234: Installation & configuration steps
- 1. Get the code from the repository.
+ 1. Get the code from the [repository](https://github.com/freseco/pyerir/archive/refs/heads/main.zip), and unzip.
-[Repository](https://github.com/freseco/pyerir/archive/refs/heads/main.zip).
-Once the file is downloaded, unzip it.
 Or clone using the git command:

 	 `$ git clone git@github.com:freseco/pyerir.git`

  2. Install dependencies
 Since it's a python proyect, we need to install the dependencies.
 The file that indicates the dependencies is in the "sourcecode" directory.
 Install them with the following command.